csufangyu/MuHA/README.md

-# CaHA
+# MuHA
-**CaHA: Cascading Hybrid Augmentation For Better Generalization in Visual Reinforcement Learning**
+**MuHA: Multi-level Hybrid Augmentation For Better Generalization in Visual Reinforcement Learning**

-This is the official implementation of **CaHA**, the code will be released after the paper is accepted.
+This is the official implementation of **MuHA**, the code will be released after the paper is accepted.